edinburgh-napier/set09121/lectures/lecture3.md

 # Player Roles

-- You need to define what the **player's task** is in the game. <!-- .element: class="fragment" -->
+- You need to define what the **player's task** is in the game.
-- Some games **offer different roles** for the player to choose from. <!-- .element: class="fragment" -->
+- Some games **offer different roles** for the player to choose from.
-    - Heterogenous Multiplayer Team: World of Warcraft, League of Legend, Team Fortress ... <!-- .element: class="fragment" -->
+    - Heterogenous Multiplayer Team: World of Warcraft, League of Legend, Team Fortress ...
-    - Asymmetric Multiplayer gameplay: Splinter Cell: Chaos Theory, Left 4 Dead 2, Dead by Daylight ... <!-- .element: class="fragment" -->
+    - Asymmetric Multiplayer gameplay: Splinter Cell: Chaos Theory, Left 4 Dead 2, Dead by Daylight ...
-    - Single player RPG have different classes: Diablo serie, Dragon Age ... <!-- .element: class="fragment" -->
+    - Single player RPG have different classes: Diablo serie, Dragon Age ...
-- **Different roles** have **different rules** associated with them. <!-- .element: class="fragment" -->
+- **Different roles** have **different rules** associated with them.

 ---